 Recipe: Easy Keto Blackberry Bread with Lemon Glaze

 - 2.5 cups finely ground blanched almond flour, sifted, then measured

-- 1/3 cup almond milk, or other nut milk, unsweetened
+- ⅓ cup almond milk, or other unsweetened plant-based milk

 - Preheat oven to 350°F. Line a loaf pan with parchment paper.
 The batter will stick to the pan if you don't line it, even if you oil the pan.

-- In a large bowl, combine the almond flour, Monkfruit or other sweetener, baking powder and salt.
+- In a large bowl, combine the almond flour, Lacanto Monkfruit (or other sweetener), baking powder and salt.
 Add the blackberries and gently stir to coat.
 Adding them to the dry ingredients helps to prevent them from sinking to the bottom of the loaf when baking.